-Table 9.1-3 shows notable recreational resources identified in the Dededo and Yigo villages (see also Figure 9.1-2).
-Refer to Volume 9, Appendix G for a complete listing of recreational resources on non-DoD lands in north Guam.
-Islandwide, between 2000 and 2005 the average number of civilian and military visitors to Guam traveling by air and sea was 1.13 million persons per year (Guam Bureau of Statistics and Plans 2006).
+Notable recreational resources identified in the Dededo and Yigo villages are: trails, historic and cultural attractions, scenic points, dive spots, beaches and parks, and others (Table 9.1-2 and Figure 9.1-2).
+Island-wide, between 2000 and 2005 the average number of civilian and military visitors to Guam traveling by air and sea was 1.13 million persons per year (Bureau of Statistics and Plans 2006).
 As shown in Figure 9.1-2, higher volumes of visitors were recorded for July to March, except for January, with the highest visitor volumes experienced in August, July, and March (in respective order) during this period.